 the mental load of motherhood

-mama, I want to tell you something honestly, gently, and without sugar-coating it: mothers are drowning under expectations, emotional labour, and exhaustion and the world has no idea how heavy it truly is.
+Mothers are drowning under expectations, emotional labour and exhaustion and the world has no idea how heavy it truly is.

-Not the way it steals your breath at 3am.
+Not how it feels at 3am.

-Everywhere you look, motherhood is wrapped in “shoulds”:
+Motherhood is wrapped in “shoulds”:

-You should enjoy every moment.
+You should enjoy it.

 You should make it magical.